inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 simulation stops with an error.

-When :par:`queueType` is not empty, it must name a NED type that implements the :ned:`IOutputQueue` interface.
+When :par:`queueType` is not empty, it must name a NED type that implements the :ned:`IPacketQueue` interface.
 The external queue module model allows modeling a finite buffer, or implement various queueing policies for QoS and/or RED.